FASNY provides students with a full well-being team including:

 A consultant psychologist is available on the campuses to provide support on an individual basis, if needed.
 Mostly for the Middle and HS schools students.

-Two school counselors, one specifically dedicated to lower school and one dedicated for middle and high school.
+Three school counselors, one specifically dedicated to lower school, to 5th grade, and to middle and high school.

 Leaders of Learning in middle and high schools.